Adrien-G-0/Forecasting-DL-sentinel-2/README.md

 A main static method is available the `NewArchitectures.py` file tha can run with  the command terminal with the following arguments:

+The file Training&test.py enable multiple training with new model or checkpoints

 ```bash
 python NewArchitectures.py --json params.json --ckp checkpoint.ckp --test